mattwelson/mattwelson.com/src/pages/blog/2018-04-07-meet-report-push-pull-07-april.md

 My shoulder help up without pain on all bench attempts, on the final attempt I could feel the right shoulder start to hunch forward a little in the bottom position.

-Because it was a club meet with 8 of us, we were allowed to do fourth attempts that wouldn't count to the competition.
+Because it was a club meet with 8 of us, we could make fourth attempts that wouldn't count to the competition.
 I attempted a 190kg deadlift but missed it totally, I don't think the plates left the floor at all!